bextra/DilutionEffect/README.md

 ***Option 1:***  Use RStudio
 i.
 Open `DilutionAdjModel.Rproj` in RStudio.
 This will load all necessary R scripts and data files into a interactive GUI with a console where you can run the scripts.
 	*Note:* `DilutionAdjModel.Rproj` is configured to run with sample data included in this repository.
-Update variables for each expression data set (file names as a character string) and quantile (floating point number) as desired for your experiments.
+Update variables for each expression data set (file names as a character string). ii.
-ii.
 Source script from console pane
 ``> source(thresholdDetermination.R)``

 ***Option 2:***  Use terminal
 Run `thresholdDetermination.R` from the terminal with the following arguments:
-``$ Rscript thresholdDetermination.R <file1.txt> <file2.txt> <quantile>``
+``$ Rscript thresholdDetermination.R <file1.txt> <file2.txt>``

 ###2.
 Write quantile into bash script
 -Some stuff

+## H. Advanced
+### 1. Override default quantile value.
+Quantile is set to 0.9995 by default to isolate only a small subset of genes with the highest expression values.
+For other data sets, a different quantile may be more appropriate.
+This can be accomplished from RStudio by storing a different floating point number before sourcing `thresholdDetermination.R` i.e.
+``> quant = 0.9900 # or any desired number``
+Alternatively, you can set this parameter from the command line.
+``$ Rscript thresholdDetermination.R <file1.txt> <file2.txt> <quantile>``

+### 2. Other stuff